 For Four years now individuals from a uniquely diverse and historical, yet troubled neighborhood in Detroit have formed an informal network of creative professionals, artists. architects, laborers, social geographers from within the local community and from an international all interested in this particular neighborhood as a creative experiment in sustainable design, social change and progressive neighborhood rejuvenation.

-The group initially started simply to keep the neighborhood together after experiencing an increase in crime and vandalism, but has progressed beyond defensive tactics and initiating routine creative projects within the community.
-Fueling this activity was the The Power House, a former foreclosed drug house purchased from the bank for $1900 in 2008.
+Initially started simply to keep the neighborhood together after experiencing an increase in crime and vandalism, work progressed beyond defensive tactics and evolved toward initiating routine creative projects within the community.
+Fueling this activity was the The Power House, a former foreclosed drug house purchased from the bank in 2008 by Mitch Cope & Gina Reichert who had already been living in the neighborhood for a few years by then.
 The property sale initiated a rein-visioning of this depression era working class home thru both high tech and low tech strategies toward the goal of establishing an artist residency/community arts center/meeting house.
 The term Power House describes two functions.
 First, the house is a power creator meaning it produces its own electricity from solar and wind power with an the intention of powering an additional adjacent house - thus creating a localized power grid.
 Second, the term implies a kind of taking control of ones own community by becoming an example of self reliance, sustainability and creative problem solving through education, communication and increased diversification of the neighborhood.
 In all a place that symbolizes hopefulness and curiosity by integrating a complex web of social and artistic ideas into a neighborhood that might otherwise end up into a typical cycle of decay and criminality.

 As it happened, The Power House was purchased at the beginning of the foreclosure and economic crisis and thus found itself soon surrounded by additional empty structures, some already fire damaged by arson.
-With the help of individuals from all over the country and worldwide, the Power House started to become less about one single house and more about multiple structures and properties.
+Through the project laid out by Cope & Reichert, and collaborative efforts with neighbors, family and friends, the Power House started to become less about one single house and more about multiple structures and properties.
 The Power House Project soon facilitated the purchase and ownership of 8 other houses and 3 empty lots within a four block radius of where it stands.
 Currently, 5 of those houses are undergoing unique and creative renovations by artists and architects working to make Detroit their new home.
 This list includes, 3 artists, 5 architects, a curator and a writer.